iamadeadpixel/VU-Pixels_Tickets/README.md

 - 2: Do not manualy adjust the ticket/flag ration, this mod wil overwrite it anyways.
 - 3: Break it, mod it, tweak it.
 - 4: Bflag mod: Work in progress
+- 5: Known isue on keku's maps: Fixed ticket rate, this is a nice WIP..